Chart Color Schemes

 Household Composition

-Mansfield has a typical household mix, with a fairly typical median household size
+Mansfield has a typical household mix, with a lower-than-average median household size

 Family households account for 68.0% of all households, including 23.2% couples with children, 36.6% couples without children, and 8.0% single parent families.
 Non-family households constitute the remaining 32.0%, with lone person households at 29.8% and group households comprising 2.0%.
-The median household size is 2.3 people, which aligns with the average in the Rest of Vic.
+The median household size is 2.3 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households